vzarytovskii/haskell-hie-devcontainer/README.md

 The [`devcontainer.json`](.devcontainer/devcontainer.json) has some additional configuration for VSCode, in particular, the required extensions that have to be installed, and the name of the remote user (must match the one in the [`Dockerfile`](.devcontainer/Dockerfile)).

-This is based on the [Alpine devcontainer](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/alpine-3.10-git/.devcontainer) from Microsoft and [DevContainer for HIE (Haskell IDE Engine)](https://github.com/hmemcpy/haskell-hie-devcontainer) by [Igal Tabachnik](https://github.com/hmemcpy).
+This was initially based on the [DevContainer for HIE (Haskell IDE Engine)](https://github.com/hmemcpy/haskell-hie-devcontainer) by [Igal Tabachnik](https://github.com/hmemcpy).

+### How to build locally

+To build "source" image locally, just run `docker build . --file ./Dockerfile.source --tag haskelldevenv:latest` from the repository root.

+You can override GHC version, and LSP flavour/backend by specifying `-e"GHC_VERSION=x.x.x` and `-e"HASKELL_LSP_FLAVOUR=xxx"` respectively, for example:
+* `docker build . --file ./Dockerfile.source --tag haskelldevenv:latest -e"GHC_VERSION=8.6.5"`
+* `docker build . --file ./Dockerfile.source --tag haskelldevenv:latest -e"HASKELL_LSP_FLAVOUR=hls"`
+* `docker build . --file ./Dockerfile.source --tag haskelldevenv:latest -e"GHC_VERSION=8.6.5 -e"HASKELL_LSP_LFAVOUR=all"`

+Valid values for `GHC_VERSION` can be found [here](https://www.haskell.org/ghc/download.html), `HASKELL_LSP_FLAVOUR` can be one of `hie` (default), `hls`, `ghcide` and `all`.

+__Please NOTE__, that if you're building the image from scratch, it can take pretty significant time, since it will be compiling most of the libraries from source.